LeePepe/C-/C++/src/ProductSet/README.md

     1. Indegree adn Outdegree:

+        input a number which in set.

         just count number from row or column way. then you can get in-degree and out-degree.

+        if X not in set, then return -1.

     2. Path of length:

         Input a N. And calculate path.
 We can use a new Relation(Digraph) to represent it.

+        If N == -1, then return *conectivity relation* for R

     3. Properties of Relations: